pandas-dev/pandas/doc/source/ecosystem.rst

 capabilities of a scientific environment like MATLAB or Rstudio.

-Its `Variable Explorer <https://docs.spyder-ide.org/variableexplorer.html>`__ allows users to view, manipulate and edit pandas Index, DateTimeIndex, Series, TimeSeries and DataFrame objects with a full GUI, including the ability to sort by column, copy and modify individual values, display a "heatmap" per-column or globally, convert column data types and more, all with user- or automatically-adjustable column-widths and display formatting.
+Its `Variable Explorer <https://docs.spyder-ide.org/variableexplorer.html>`__ allows users to view, manipulate and edit pandas Index, DatetimeIndex, Series, and DataFrame objects with a full GUI, including the ability to sort by column, copy and modify individual values, display a "heatmap" per-column or globally, convert column data types and more, all with user- or automatically-adjustable column-widths and display formatting.